There are so many fabulous castles on the Rhine River in Germany!

 The beautiful Stolzenfels Castle shines in all its glory on the hillside of the River Rhine.

-Stolzenfels Castle is a 19th century castle palace that was built using the 13th century castle ruins on this site.
+Stolzenfels Castle is a 19th-century palace built using the 13th-century castle ruins on this site.

-Stolzenfels Castle with its picturesque surroundings is what makes this one of the best castles to visit on the Rhine.
+Stolzenfels Castle, with its picturesque surroundings, makes this one of the best castles to visit on the Rhine.

 The castle is open to guests daily March-November, and on weekends in January and February.
 Note that the castle is closed in December.
 Check their website for complete information.